Oak frame homes, with their unparalleled charm and unique characteristics, are without a doubt one of the most popular self-build in the country.

 Oak frames are built off-site and delivered to site where they are assembled relatively quickly.
-Combined with SIPs, oak frame homes can also offer impressive airtightness.
+Combined with structural insulated panels (SIPs) or infill panels, oak frame homes can also offer impressive airtightness.

 Homeowners Sheila and Geoff McGaughey never expected to build a bungalow, but working closely with Border Oak, came up with a great oak frame design that they can enjoy in their retirement.

 This high-spec eco home is also the first oak frame Passivhaus-certified property in the UK.
 Located in Yorkshire, this 200m² home was built for £450,000.